yuhsuansia/Extended-target-PMBM-tracker/README.md

 Full text will be available soon.

-More details on GGIW-PMBM can be found in the paper (accepted for publication in IEEE Transactions on Aerospace and Electronic Systems)
+More details on GGIW-PMBM can be found in the paper

 Granstrom, Karl, Maryam Fatemi, and Lennart Svensson.
-"Poisson multi-Bernoulli conjugate prior for multiple extended object estimation." arXiv preprint arXiv:1605.06311 (2016).
+"Poisson multi-Bernoulli mixture conjugate prior for multiple extended target filtering."
+IEEE Transactions on Aerospace and Electronic Systems (2019).

 Full text is available at https://arxiv.org/abs/1605.06311